Corbin/Hanner: Musical styles

 Corbin/Hanner is noted for their country rock sound and for recording mostly their own songs.
 In 1982, Corbin told The Pittsburgh Press that he did not consider the act's music to be strictly country, but that it took on a more country influence as the trends of the genre itself were changing through the popularity of artists such as Kenny Rogers.
 He also observed in 2014 that, when they were still known as Gravel, they often performed covers of artists such as Creedence Clearwater Revival and Neil Young, acts whom he found were also popular with fans of country.
 Record World writer Joseph Ianello stated of the band's 1980s work, "they're a perfect balance between sweet melodic pop (Hanner) and gruff, biting, progressive country-rock (Corbin).
 Backed by a three-piece rhythm section, they provide a likeable yet lyrically-challenging blend of contemporary country-pop."
 Hurst cited the Corbin/Hanner band lineup as an example of the increased interest in country bands that played their own instruments following the success of Alabama at the start of the decade, as opposed to most prior country groups whose members were strictly vocalists.
-Greg Allen of The Press of Atlantic City compared the band's sound to the Doobie Brothers and the Eagles due to the vocal harmony and country rock influences, while Jerry Sharpe of The Pittsburgh Press found the former comparable to Tompall and the Glaser Brothers.
+Greg Allen of The Press of Atlantic City compared the band's sound to the Doobie Brothers and the Eagles due to the vocal harmony and country rock influences, while Jerry Sharpe of The Pittsburgh Press found their vocals comparable to Tompall & the Glaser Brothers.
 He also thought their 1990s work as a duo contained influences of their upbringing in Pittsburgh, citing in particular the blue-collar lyrics of "Work Song" and "Concrete Cowboy".
-An uncredited article in Cash Box noted that the song was commonly requested of country stations in the Pittsburgh area over two years after its release.
+An uncredited article in Cash Box noted that the former was commonly requested of country stations in the Pittsburgh area over two years after its release.

 Of their reunion as a duo, Sharpe noted that both singers were in their forties when Black and White Photograph was released, and thought this made their vocal deliveries more confident than on their 1980s material.
 He characterized Hanner as a tenor and Corbin as a baritone.
 Typically, their albums featured some songs written by Corbin and others by Hanner, with each member also providing lead vocals on the songs they wrote and the other member harmonizing.
 However, Just Another Hill featured songs that the two wrote together.
 Beyer found influences of the Everly Brothers in their prominent use of two-part vocal harmony.
 She also contrasted the duo with Brooks & Dunn, and considered Corbin/Hanner to have "more soul".
 Additionally, she compared Hanner's lead guitar work on their songs to the works of Duane Eddy and the Byrds.